 Deaths from chronic conditions that are not recognized as heat-related on death certificates can be estimated using statistical models.
 There are many more of these deaths than those from heat stress.
 They are called "excess deaths" or "heat-exacerbated deaths."
-Unlike heatstress deaths, which can be individually identified and investigated, excess deaths can be estimated only as aggregate counts.
-However, estimating

-Figure 3: Annual average heatexacerbated deaths for Extreme Heat Event days, and days at or above 82°F in five-year moving time windows. heat-exacerbated deaths - or "mortality" - better captures the true extent of how many New Yorkers are dying due to heat.
+Unlike heat-stress deaths, which can be individually identified and investigated, excess deaths can be estimated only as aggregate counts.
+However, estimating heat-exacerbated deaths - or "mortality" - better captures the true extent of how many New Yorkers are dying due to heat.

 We report estimated heat-exacerbated deaths for the current and historical data in five-year rolling time windows to characterize trends.
-In the summary, we round point estimates to the nearest 10, to avoid conveying a false sense of precision about modeled estimates.
-The average natural death count per year was about 19,000 for May through September for the most recent 5-year period (2018-2022).
-We used timeseries statistical models to compare deaths on hot days with those on cooler days.
-We estimated heat-exacerbated deaths using:
+The average natural death count per year was about 19,000 for May through September for the most recent 5-year period (2017-2021).
+We used time-series statistical models to compare deaths on hot days with those on cooler days.
+We Figure 3: Annual average heatexacerbated deaths for Extreme Heat Event days, and days at or above 82°F in 5-year moving time windows.
+The x-axis label denotes the beginning year of 5-year windows (e.g., "2017" for 2017-2021). estimated heat-exacerbated deaths using:

 - An indicator (yes/no) for extreme heat event days defined by the National Weather Service's heat advisory levels for NYC.
-Based on the NYC Health Department's previous analysis of heatexacerbated mortality, heat advisories are for at least two consecutive days with 95°F or higher daily maximum heat index (HI) or any day with a maximum HI of 100°F or higher. - A range of hot daily maximum temperatures that includes both extreme heat event days and other hot days.
+Based on the NYC Health Department's previous analysis of heatexacerbated mortality, heat advisories are for at least 2 consecutive days with 95°F or higher daily maximum heat index (HI) or any day with a maximum HI of 100°F or higher. - A range of hot daily maximum temperatures that includes both extreme heat event days and other hot days.
 We estimated heatexacerbated deaths for days ranging from the median maximum daily temperature of 82°F through the highest temperature during the period.